-1.2.
+1.3.
 Scalability

 DKIM is designed to support the extreme scalability requirements that characterize the email identification problem.
-There are currently over 70 million domains and a much larger number of individual addresses.
+There are many millions of domains and a much larger number of individual addresses.

 DKIM seeks to preserve the positive aspects of the current email infrastructure, such as the ability for anyone to communicate with anyone else without introduction.

-1.3.
+1.4.
 Simple Key Management

-DKIM differs from traditional hierarchical public-key systems in that no Certificate Authority infrastructure is required; the verifier requests the public key from a repository in the domain of the claimed signer directly rather than from a third party.
+DKIM differs from traditional hierarchical public-key systems in that no certificate authority infrastructure is required; the Verifier requests the public key from a repository in the domain of the claimed Signer directly rather than from a third party.